SEO has become an essential channel in the digital marketing mix for brands and organizations, and it’s constantly evolving.

 It’s still important that you fully understand how indexing works.
 That base knowledge leads to strategic or troubleshooting actions on our own websites.

 Plus, international sites and variations have an extra level of complexity.

-It is much easier to do SEO without an extensive background knowledge of HTML now than prior to our era of open source content management systems and tools that will show us or scrape tags for us.
+It is much easier to do SEO without extensive background knowledge of HTML now with open source content management systems and tools that will show us or scrape tags for us.

 Roles and responsibilities can vary depending on organizational structure for where the responsibility lies for local listings and local search optimization.

-Local search is faceted enough that SEJ has an entire guide to Local SEO, outlining aspects to master.
+Local search is complex enough that SEJ has an entire guide to Local SEO, outlining various aspects to master.